Image Info Viewer

 How can I check if a photo has been edited or AI-generated?

 Metadata gives hints but isn't conclusive.
 Look for: "Software" tag (Photoshop, Lightroom, Topaz, DALL-E, Midjourney leave traces), "ModifyDate" different from "DateTimeOriginal" (indicates post-processing), missing camera Make/Model (rendered images often have none), suspicious color profiles (AI tools default to sRGB without ICC), and the absence of expected EXIF blocks for a claimed camera model.
-C2PA (Coalition for Content Provenance and Authenticity) signatures, supported by Adobe, Microsoft, Sony, and Leica cameras since 2024, embed a cryptographically signed history of edits in the manifest — this calculator displays C2PA claims when present.
+C2PA (Coalition for Content Provenance and Authenticity) signatures, supported by Adobe, Microsoft, Sony, and Leica cameras since 2024, embed a cryptographically signed history of edits in the manifest — reading those manifests requires a dedicated C2PA verifier, not a general EXIF reader like this one.
 For deeper forensics, error level analysis (ELA), JPEG quantization table matching, and quantization noise patterns can reveal manipulations not declared in metadata.
 Many AI-generation services now legally must embed disclosure metadata under EU AI Act 2026.

 Why doesn't my screenshot show camera EXIF data?